mohammed-amr/SkinLesionFeatureExtraction/ReadMe.md

 ### How do I use it?

-- Extract Features is the main core function that ex
+- ExtractFeatures is the main core function that extracts features for each image.
 - MainISIC is for batch processing.
 - Main is an older batprocessing file.

 There's a tester script, Tester.m, that runs the function on one image.
 MainISIC extracts features in the ISIC dataset.